 California law uses the terms ‘restraining order,’ ‘protective order,’ and ‘stay away order’ interchangeably.
 If the court issues one of these orders against you, and you contact the person it forbids you to contact, you can get charged under California Penal Code 273.6 PC.
-The criminal defense lawyers at the Law Offices of David Lehr in Ventura, California can help you fight these charges.
+The criminal defense lawyers at Strongest Defense in Ventura, California can help you fight these charges.

 Violating a restraining order is a misdemeanor.
 The maximum penalty for a conviction under 273.6 PC is one year in jail.
 Many defendants convicted of this offense must also pay a fine and complete mandatory counseling.
 If it is a repeat offense and the previous conviction was less than seven years ago, then violation of a restraining order is a wobbler offense, which prosecutors can charge as a misdemeanor or a felony.

 Restraining orders, and the violation thereof, can occur in many situations, only some of which involve domestic violence.
 These are ways that violation of a restraining order can occur in domestic violence cases, resulting in criminal charges:

 - A man repeatedly shows up at his ex-girlfriend’s house unannounced after they break up, even after she gets a restraining order.

 - A woman gets a restraining order requiring her husband’s ex-wife not to go within 100 feet of her, but she goes to the couple’s door.

 - A father who is forbidden to contact his children because of domestic violence against their mother shows up at their school.

 - A man accused of elder abuse against his mother repeatedly calls her after she moves in with other relatives, per the court’s orders.

 - A woman repeatedly shows up at her ex-boyfriend’s workplace, pretending to be a customer, after he gets a stay away order.